 The Account Details Table contains key metrics for each of your accounts, up to 150.
 The table allows you to quickly filter and rank accounts by each of the table metrics.
 Account summary averages for audience size and engagement can help give context to performance totals when analyzing a large number of accounts.
 Each of the metrics can yield important findings, from how your audiences are broken out, to how efficiently they are able to drive engagement.

 Now that you’ve seen what our new Facebook Multiple Channel Analysis report has to offer, it’s time to take it for a spin.
 Remember most of the same features are now also included in out Twitter Multiple Channel Analysis report.
 If you’re already a Simply Measured customer, the reports are available here (Facebook) and here (Twitter).
-To get started with Simply Measured, Request a Free Trial.
+To get started with Simply Measured, Request a Demo.